Meet Our Team

 Philo Ridge Farm was established by owners Diana McCargo and Peter Swift in 2012 in an effort to preserve the historic Foote Farm and continue the agricultural legacy of the property.
 Today, we are a diversified farm using regenerative practices to produce pork, chicken, lamb, beef, wool products, hay, vegetables, fruits, small grains and flowers.
 Learn more about the history of this beautiful property here.

-The farm is lead by Food & Farm Director Francine Stephens and Farm Manager Ed Pitcavage and has a growing, diverse and devoted team made up of Jamie Broe, Meg Dawson, Jane Engelman, Andrew Feinberg, Ian Johnson and Sean Richards, as well as our devoted market, kitchen, livestock, and farm crews.
+The farm is lead by Farm Manager Ed Pitcavage and has a growing, diverse and devoted team made up of Jamie Broe, Meg Dawson, Jane Engelman, Ian Johnson and Sean Richards, as well as our devoted market, kitchen, livestock, and farm crews.
 Support and business planning is provided by Bio-Logical Capital, a land investment and conservation company.

 Land & Livestock